Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/programs_and_files1.md

 * How to change what you have on the command line: `iconv -f CP1251 -t UTF-8 oldfile.txt > newfile.txt`
 * How to get up close and personal with the bits: `xxd -l 1000 filename` or `xxd filename` for the whole file

+## Why we recommend text editors instead of word processors

+We will write a 'Hello World' script in Python, for demonstration purposes.

+* In Word or OpenOffice
+* In TextEdit on Mac (WordPad, alas, has got cleverer, but it's still pretty awkward to use...!)
+* Why don't these work?

 ## Operating system conventions everyone should know about

 * Line endings (EOL):